Michelle F. Moseley Counseling

 Increased Confidentiality

 Not going to an office to wait in a waiting room means that you do not risk being seen by others in the waiting room.
 There are a multitude of reasons someone may want to avoid being seen in a therapy waiting room.
 For some, they may be trying therapy for the first time and prefer to not have anyone else know at the moment.
-Some may have a particular vocational position that could be hindered if someone were to see them in the waiting room and make assumptions.
+Some may have a particular vocational position that could be hindered if someone were to see them in the waiting room and make assumptions about why they are seeing a therapist.
 Others may be well-known in their area, and prefer to not have the pressure of interaction with others before or after their appointment.

 By attending your appointment via telehealth, you are able to avoid any uncomfortable waiting room interactions and maintain a greater sense of confidentiality.
 You are also able to prepare for your session in whatever way works best for you.
 You may want to take some deep breaths or jot down some reminders to discuss in session.
-You can be assured you won’t be interrrupted by anyone, as you might be in a waiting room.
+You can be assured your preparation time won’t be interrupted by anyone, as might occur in a shared waiting room.

 Greater Power to Choose Your Provider